Mustafa-S98/Music_Library/README.md

 The rating of artist is average of the ratings over his / her songs, it is read only (as it is based on the ratings on his / her songs) and is displayed besides their name on homepage.

+There is also session recording working in background using which there is an implementation of suggested songs as per the user's previous session searches.

+Also there is data science module which is plotting graphs for each artist based on number of hits and flops.

 ## Features :